Documentation Index

 Connection Failures

-“Timeout connecting to WebSocket”- Verify the
+“Timeout connecting to WebSocket”

-wss://URL is correct and publicly accessible - Check that your server accepts WebSocket upgrade requests
+- Check that your server accepts WebSocket upgrade requests

 - Ensure firewall rules allow inbound WebSocket connections